 Thus by worshiping the coupled Divine energy of Goddess Laxami- the creator of wealth, Lord Kuber- the distributer of wealth and Lord Ganesha – the remover of obstacles in way, devotees are blessed with ability to attract wealth and thus fulfilling their desires.

-Popular legends and Rituals
+Popular legends and Rituals of Dhanteras

 This day has much significance.
 Many legends, beliefs and rituals are associated with celebration of this day.
 Some among this are-